GiacomoTobiolo/golang-projects/ascii-art-fs/readme.md

 Your project must be written in Go.
 The code must respect the good practices.
-It is recommended to have test files for unit testing.
 You can see all about the banners here.

 The usage must respect this format go run .
 [STRING] [BANNER], any other formats must return the following usage message:

 Usage: go run .
 [STRING] [BANNER]